- As low as $271/Night

 - No family pets allowed

-- No events, events or huge gatherings
+- No events, events or enormous gatherings

 - NOTE: This property is privately owned and not part of the Embassy Suites Hotel.
 Guests will not have access to certain hotel amenities including the Splash Pool, the hotel's pool, exercise center, wellness spa, and deck area.
 All other pools, eateries, lounges, snack bars, and beach on the resorts are available for guests